 Buying Process in Portugal

 It is also essential that a fiscal number (numero de identificação fiscal/NIF) is obtained, this Cartão de Contribuinte is available from the local tax office (finanças).
-It is also necessary to have your Fiscal number to open a bank account in Portugal, for which you will also copies of your birth certificate and passport.
+It is also necessary to have your Fiscal number to open a bank account in Portugal, for which you will also need copies of your birth certificate and passport.
 Having decided on your purchase and put the above into place, it is then that all the official paperwork starts.

 THE PROMISSORY CONTRACT.